echen/data-hacks/README.md

 # What is this?!
 A library of command-line utilities for data analysis, written in Ruby.
-Inspired in part by bit.ly's [data hacks](https://github.com/bitly/data_hacks).
 Type `--help` to see options.

 ## barchart.rb